 Note: This blog post is from 2010.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.This is the second post in my planned CFMyths series.
+And I may revise the content as necessary.This is the second post in my planned CFMyths series.
 In the first, I addressed the myth that "When I download CF to install it from scratch, it has the latest fixes/updaters".

 Here's the next, related, myth: